bensmrs/gendarme/README.md

 #### Record types

-Record types are handled on a per-field basis: individual fields are optionally marked with how they should be marshalled, for each encoder the user wants to use, *à la* Go:
+Record types are handled on a per-field basis: individual fields are optionally marked with how they should be marshalled, for each data format the user wants to use, *à la* Go:

 ```ocaml
 type t = { foo: int [@json] [@yaml "f"] [@default 42];